12 Things Men Can Do to Boost Their Fertility

 Get enough sleep

 It’s important to use your bed for more than just sex when you’re trying to make a baby.
 A study at Boston University School of Public Health followed nearly 800 couples who were trying to conceive and found that men who slept less than six hours and more than nine hours a night had a 42 percent lower probability of getting their partners pregnant than men who slept seven to eight hours each night.
 Researchers believe hormones are likely to blame for the lower chance of pregnancy; testosterone is crucial for sperm production and most of it is produced when men are asleep.
-Watch out for these everyday things that can hard your fertility.
+Watch out for these everyday things that can harm your fertility.

-Test your sperm
+Consider testing your sperm

 Women often track their ovulation at home to determine the small window each month when they have the greatest chance of conceiving.
-Now, men can monitor something of their very own, right alongside them: sperm.
-Trak Male Fertility Testing System is a new FDA-approved at-home test where men can measure their sperm count.
+Now, men can monitor something too: sperm.
+Trak Male Fertility Testing System is an FDA-approved at-home test where men can measure their sperm count.
 A corresponding app then allows them to track their daily habits (eating, sleep, exercise, etc.) to determine how those factors may be affecting their sperm health.
 “A lot of couples keep trying and never know until they finally see a specialist what’s going on.
 This way, they can start checking for stuff at home and make changes through the help of the app before they even see a doctor,” says Dr. Brahmbhatt.
 While the Trak system isn’t meant to replace the help of fertility specialists should your sperm count come back low (a small device uses centrifugal force to isolate the sperm from your semen sample and rates the count on a three-tiered scale of low, moderate, optimal), Dr. Brahmbhatt says that it usually takes at least three months to see a change in sperm quality after making necessary lifestyle adjustments, so checking things out at home first can get the ball rolling in the right direction.

 Limit your caffeine consumption